Cal-Maine Foods, Inc. research snapshot

 Management

-Management should be judged by capital allocation through the cycle (capex, acquisitions, dividend policy), transparency with minority shareholders given family control, balance sheet discipline, and how they navigate the DOJ investigation and regulatory environment.
+Management should be judged by capital allocation through the cycle, including the $54 million prepared foods expansion, the Van brand acquisition, share repurchases, dividend discipline under the variable policy, transparency with minority shareholders given family control, and how they execute after the DOJ settlement with no fines or penalties.

 Industry trend